andrader/procure-flow/README.md

 The server serves static files from `client/dist`.

+SPA routing: The server is configured with an SPA fallback so direct links like `/chat` or `/chat/:id` load `index.html` and are handled client-side by React Router.
+When deploying behind another web server (e.g., Nginx), ensure non-`/api/*` routes fall back to `client/dist/index.html`.

 ## What technologies are used for this project?

 This project is built with: